EstherOgutu/Election_Analysis_Using_Unsupervised_Learning/README.md

 This project was purely developed for Academic Purposes.
 It is **NOT** for any public or commercial use.

+This project is divided into 3 notebooks.
+It follows the following order:

+* Elections-Analysis

+* K-Means-Clustering and finally the

+* Presidential-prediction

+We sectioned it into 3 parts for faster access.

 <p align="right">(<a href="#top">back to top</a>)</p>